-Dr Julie Moltke is a medical doctor and has spent most of her career focusing on mental health, stress management, and the medicinal cannabis industry.
+Dr Julie Moltke is a medical doctor and has spent most of her career focusing on mental health, stress management, and the medicinal industry.
 She believes in personalised medicine and seeing every client as an individual with a holistic approach to health and wellbeing.
-She is the scientific advisor for Thedrug.store and the founder of the London-based health, wellness and cannabis science publication, Getthedose.
-Dr Julie prescribes medicinal cannabis at Clinic Horsted in Denmark and she is a public speaker and a yoga and mindfulness teacher.
+She is the scientific advisor for Thedrug.store and the founder of the London-based health, wellness and science publication, Getthedose.
+Dr Julie prescribes medicinal at Clinic Horsted in Denmark and she is a public speaker and a yoga and mindfulness teacher.
 She also owns and runs a retreat centre at her farm in southern Sweden.

 As a doctor, my main interest was always the humanitarian and behavioural side of medicine.
 In the traditional medical system, after working years in surgery and as a GP; I realised that my work did not feel very fulfilling.
 I had no time to really help people with the root cause of their problems and spent all my time covering up symptoms.
 I soon felt unhappy and stressed.
 As I have always been very interested in mental health I embarked on a journey to find the best way to help balance stressors in our everyday life.
-My greatest tools became mindfulness, meditation and CBD.
+My greatest tools became mindfulness, meditation.
 I haven't looked back since and I see it as part of my mission to help bridge so-called alternative medicine with western medicine.

-How important do you think it is for CBD brands to interact directly with their customers through activations and stepping out from behind the screen?
+How important do you think it is for brands to interact directly with their customers through activations and stepping out from behind the screen?

 I generally believe that creating a feeling of community around any brand is a really important part of being in the wellness industry these days.
 People want to connect, they want to be able to be inspired and to ask questions face to face.
 I think that activating the customer is a crucial part of building a customer base.

 For me, a big part of spiritual practice is working on bringing more conscious awareness to all aspects of life.
 Stepping out of the auto-pilot mode and into a habit of being present in the moment with whatever thoughts, feelings and sensations you find.
 The more stressed you are, the "smaller" the mind feels which can make it really challenging to bring awareness into your everyday life.
-In my experience, CBD can help bring a bit more "spaciousness" in the mind and as science has shown that CBD can help alleviate stress.
+In my experience, it can help bring a bit more "spaciousness" in the mind and as science has shown that it can help alleviate stress.
 In that way, I think it can also help with your spiritual practice.